courseworks/AUT_BP_2024_Fall_HW2/README.md

 1. **Large values of `n`**: As `n` grows, Fibonacci numbers grow very quickly.
 For very large values of `n` (e.g., `n > 50`), the program could run slowly or even overflow if not handled properly.
 While advanced optimization techniques (like memoization) aren’t necessary at this stage, it’s good to be mindful of this potential issue.

-2. **Negative or non-integer input**: The program should handle invalid inputs (e.g., negative numbers, zero, or non-integer inputs) gracefully by either prompting the user again or displaying an error message.

-3. **Recursive vs Iterative Solution**: Although recursion is a common method for Fibonacci sequences, an iterative solution is a must here to avoid stack overflow and inefficient computations at this level.
+2. **Recursive vs Iterative Solution**: Although recursion is a common method for Fibonacci sequences, an iterative solution is a must here to avoid stack overflow and inefficient computations at this level.

 ---